karwanessmat/CSharpDesignPatterns/3_Behavioral Design Patterns/ChainOfResponsibility/ChainOfResponsibility.md

 This project demonstrates the implementation of the Chain of Responsibility design pattern in C#.
 The pattern allows an object to send a command without knowing which object will handle the request.
 This creates a chain of objects that can act upon the request.

-## Prerequisites

-- .NET SDK (version 6.0 or later)

-## How to Run

-1. Clone the repository to your local machine.
-2. Navigate to the project directory.
-3. Build the project using the .NET CLI command: `dotnet build`.
-4. Run the project using the command: `dotnet run`.

 ## Implementation Details